frontiersusa/virtuous-legacy-receipts/readme.md

 ## Install

-1. Clone project by running `git clone git@github.com:frontiersusa/virtuous-legacy-receipts.git` or just download zip
+1. Clone project by running `git clone git@github.com:frontiersusa/virtuous-legacy-receipts.git` or just download the .zip.
-2. In new directory run `npm intall`
+2. In new directory run `npm intall`.

 ## How to use